Fay Wray: Early life

 Her family returned to the United States a few years after she was born; they moved to Salt Lake City in 1912 and moved to Lark, Utah, in 1914.
-In 1919, the Wray family returned to Salt Lake City, and then relocated to Hollywood, where Fay attended Hollywood High School.
+In 1919, the Wray family returned to Salt Lake City, and then relocated to Hollywood, where she attended Hollywood High School.

 Early acting career

 In 1923, Wray appeared in her first film at the age of 16, when she landed a role in a short historical film sponsored by a local newspaper.
-In the 1920s, Wray landed a major role in the silent film The Coast Patrol (1925), as well as uncredited bit parts at the Hal Roach Studios.
+In the 1920s, Wray appeared in the silent film The Coast Patrol (1925), and uncredited bit parts at the Hal Roach Studios.

 In 1926, the Western Association of Motion Picture Advertisers selected Wray as one of the "WAMPAS Baby Stars", a group of women whom they believed to be on the threshold of movie stardom.
 She was at the time under contract to Universal Studios, mostly co-starring in low-budget Westerns opposite Buck Jones.

 The following year, Wray was signed to a contract with Paramount Pictures.
 In 1926, director Erich von Stroheim cast her as the main female lead in his film The Wedding March, released by Paramount two years later.
-While the film was noted for its high budget and production values, it was a financial failure.
+The film was noted for its high budget and production values, but was a financial failure.
 It also gave Wray her first lead role.
 Wray stayed with Paramount to make more than a dozen films and made the transition from silent films to "talkies".

 Horror films and King Kong

 After leaving Paramount, Wray signed with other film studios.
 Under these deals, Wray was cast in several horror films, including Doctor X (1932) and Mystery of the Wax Museum (1933).
-However, her best known films were produced under her deal with RKO Radio Pictures.
+Her best known films were produced under her deal with RKO Radio Pictures.
 Her first film with RKO was The Most Dangerous Game (1932), co-starring Joel McCrea.
-The production was filmed at night on the same jungle sets that were being used for King Kong during the day, and with Wray and Robert Armstrong starring in both movies.
+The production was filmed at night on the same jungle sets used for King Kong during the day, and with Wray and Robert Armstrong starring in both movies.